UKPLab/irj-neural-april/README.md

 # Preference-based Interactive Multi-Document Summarisation: A Deep Reinforcement Learning based Approach

-This project includes the code for the paper [Preference-based Interactive Multi-Document Summarisation](https://doi.org/10.1007/s10791-019-09367-8):
+This project includes the code for the paper [Preference-based Interactive Multi-Document Summarisation](https://doi.org/10.1007/s10791-019-09367-8), publised on Information Retrieval Journal in Nov 2019:

 ```
 @Article{gao-irj-2019,